amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 ## Backbone.View

-As mentioned in [1.2](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/#1.2), Views doesn’t have the HTML markups for our application, but instead (It's like the controller in MVC frameworks) process data and link it to templates and it finally render HTML based on events or data changes.
+As mentioned in [1.2](/backbone-dot-js-for-absolute-beginners-getting-started/#1.2), Views doesn’t have the HTML markups for our application, but instead (It's like the controller in MVC frameworks) process data and link it to templates.
+It finally render HTML based on events or data changes.

 ### Basic Properties

-There are 4 basic properties in a view: el, initialize, render, and events.
+There are four basic properties in a view: el, initialize, render, and events.

-We have already seen the first 3 and will see later the fourth one.
-Do you remember the Hello World View from [1.2](/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started/#1.2)?
+We have already seen the first three and will see later the fourth one.
+Do you remember the Hello World View from [1.2](/backbone-dot-js-for-absolute-beginners-getting-started/#1.2)?

 {% codeblock Example of a Backbone.View lang:js %}
     var AppView = Backbone.View.extend({